Is it hard to build a social media app?

-I've heard over 300 product pitches and ideas.
+I've heard over 300 product pitches.
 Never has anyone come close to pitching a valid social media platform that could work.
-Here is why most fail, including a massive flop, and you should never attempt to build one on your own.
+Here is why most fail

 Creating a network effect is one of the hardest online tactics to accomplish.
 It only happens when any user that uses the product increases the products value for other users.
 (Sometimes all users.)